dafydd61/diabetes/the-state-of-things/the-state-of-rides.md

 - watch out for a hypo when riding home (around 5).
 Eat a snack at 4:00 no matter what BG is doing.

 **Looks like this works, folks!**

+**Try -20% basal for 4h immediately after 1h of 50% - try and outwit the late afternoon hypo**